Frequently Asked Questions

 Saturday Academy at Vanderbilt for the Young – offers programs for qualifying gifted children in grades K–6.
 This program meets six consecutive Saturdays and is offered in the fall and spring of each year.

 Summer Academy at Vanderbilt for the Young – offers programs for qualifying rising 1st-7th grade gifted students.
 Summer SAVY is a weekday program that offers a variety of courses throughout six different sessions.
 All sessions are one week-long and students take only one course for the week.
+Students may register for multiple weeks.

 How can my child be eligible to take part in SAVY?

 Students who test at the 95th percentile and above on a standardized achievement or ability test are eligible to participate in SAVY courses in their area(s) of strength.
 We accept any standardized achievement or ability test including, but not limited to, the following: RIAS, CogAT, TCAP, ERB, Stanford Achievement Test, OLSAT, Woodcock Johnson, WISC.
 Out-of-level standardized assessments are also accepted.
-While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria.
+While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
 Returning SAVY students do not need to resubmit test scores unless their scores are more than three years old.
 Students without test scores should work with their schools to obtain documentation of their assessments.

 For more information about assessment (including out-of-level), contact PTY at 615-322-8261 or firstname.lastname@example.org